MarineRoboticsGroup/dcsam/README.md

 This library, built using GTSAM, provides factor type definitions and a new solver to perform approximate inference on discrete-continuous (hybrid) factor graph models typically encountered in robotics applications.

+**NOTE: As of 1/30/2023 the latest version of DC-SAM on `main` depends on GTSAM release 4.2a8.** If you are using GTSAM 4.1.1, check out our [pre-4.2 release tag](https://github.com/MarineRoboticsGroup/dcsam/releases/tag/pre-4.2).
+This is the version of DC-SAM you would have used if you cloned the repository prior to 1/30/2023.
+Many thanks to [Parker Lusk](https://github.com/plusk01) for bringing us into the future.

 ### References

 A technical report describing this library and our solver can be found [here](https://arxiv.org/abs/2204.11936).
 If you found this code useful, please cite it as: